 A TOTAL OF 17 TEASPOONS OF SUGAR!

-And remember, it’s recommended for children to have only 3-4 TEASPOONS of sugar per day!
+And remember, children should be having no more than 3-4 TEASPOONS of sugar per day!

 Great Ways to Kick Your Sugar Habit